TheWoops/Web-Scraping/README.md

                     items.py
                     ...

-3. Open your python CLI (I used anaconda prompt):
+3. Open your python CLI (I used anaconda prompt):<br />
-       3.1 Navigate into the spider folder within scrapy folder → (scrapy/kununu/kununu_project/spiders) 3.2 Execute the following command: scrapy runspider kununu.py
+       3.1 Navigate into the spider folder within scrapy folder → (scrapy/kununu/kununu_project/spiders)<br />
+       3.2 Execute the following command: scrapy runspider kununu.py

-4. By default it scrapes reviews from ec4u expert consulting ag.
+4. By default it scrapes reviews from ec4u expert consulting ag.<br />
    You can change this by adapting the links within the "kununu.py" - Spider.